naseeb-helali/secure-vpc-lab/runbooks/access-bastion.md

 ssh -i ~/.ssh/<key>.pem ec2-user@<PRIVATE_EC2_IP>

 ## Windows Tip
-تأكد من تشغيل OpenSSH Agent وإضافة المفتاح.
+- Make sure the OpenSSH Agent is running and the key is added.